St. Paul's School (New York): Development and demolition

 In 1993, the building was sold to the Incorporated Village of Garden City.
 The residents of Garden City were unable to come up with a viable plan to use the school for a different purpose.
 The Mayor of Garden City appointed a committee to make recommend uses for the buildings which recommended that the property be redeveloped, and leased for 99 years to a private senior assisted living company.
 The proposal was controversial because there was no municipal use of the buildings and because the proposal increased the building footprint and decreased green space, as well as lack of significant tax revenues.

 In 1995, Tishman Speyer Properties conducted a preliminary inspection and evaluation on the potential to adapt the St. Paul's buildings as the new Garden City High School.
 Tishman Speyer submitted four preliminary designs to the Garden City Board of Education for their consideration.
 The proposal was supported by many of the younger families; however, the Eastern Property Owners Association vigorously lobbied the Board of Education not to consider it out of fear it would cost more, and the Board of Education eventually took it off the table.
 Ironically, the alternative cost of renovating the Garden City Middle and High School subsequently proved to be even more.

-In 1996, a Village-wide opinion poll was held, with voters being offered a "yes" or "no", if they supported the Senior Assisted Living initiative at St. Paul's.
-The vote was 50.1% opposed, and 49.9% in favor.

 In 2004, the Village Board of the Incorporated Village of Garden City voted to dedicate St. Paul's School's 48 acre (194,000 m2) site as parkland, with then Mayor Barbara Miller voting twice to break the tie of 4 board members in favor and 4 members opposed, on December 16.
 Removal of its designation as parkland would require the approval of the New York State Legislature.